Technologicat/mcpyrate/README.md

 #### Differences to `macropy`

 By default, in `mcpyrate`, macros in quasiquoted code are not expanded when the quasiquote itself expands.
 We provide macros to perform expansion in quoted code, to give you control.
+See `mcpyrate.quotes.expand` and `mcpyrate.quotes.expand1`.

 In `mcpyrate`, there is **just one *quote* operator**, `q[]`, although just like in `macropy`, there are several different *unquote* operators, depending on what you want to do.